fperone/TP_Programmation_systeme/README.md

 # Students: Felipe Perone and Vinicius Baião Pires.
 # Overview
 This project consists in the implementation of a Unix shell, developed in C using low-level system calls.
 The shell basically allows the user to execute commands, display execution information and other functionalities.
-The implementation was done step by step, adding one feature at a time, creating a new file for everysingle feature added, meaning that the Question7.c file contains the code with all the features.
+The implementation was done step by step, adding one feature at a time, creating a new file for everysingle feature added, meaning that the Question7.c file contains the code with all the implemented features.
 All constraints given in the project were respected
 - No use of printf
 - No use of system